x94fujo6rpg/AzurLaneFleet/README.md

 Compatibility with other browsers is unknown

 ## Update
+**2021-05-12**
+- auto adjust some UI to small screen
+  if window is too small and language is en, force filter enable code mode
+- auto clear name after save fleet
+- convert redundant buttons to single button

 **2021-05-11**
 - adjust some UI
 - more UI text will correspond to the settings